pycascades/pycascades-cms/README.md

 The following environment variables can be used to alter the site.

 - `CONFERENCE_YEAR` - The year of the conference (_not_ necessarily the current year)
+- `PYTHON_RUNTIME_VERSION` - The Python version to use for the Heroku app, [based on our buildpack](https://github.com/moneymeets/python-poetry-buildpack#python).
+This must be updated on Heroku if it is changed in the repo.

 ## Setting up Locally